panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-07-01-PMC/2020-07-01-PMC_Summary.md

 **9. AOB**

 Florian explained that recruitment of a senior technical person at ELI is almost completed and that he expects the contract to be signed soon so the candidate can start on 1st of August.
-This new person will be more technical than Florian and be able to complement Florian work for PaNOSC.
+This new person will be more technical than Florian and be able to complement Florian's work for PaNOSC.

 Jordi ending the meeting reminding everyone of the required financial information and that he expects that by the next PMC meeting (planned for 15th July) everything shoudl have been submitted and approved in the EU Portal.